-The sound pressure level is measured in one-third octave bands or, if discrete tones are present, in narrow bands which include the discrete tones.
+The sound pressure level is measured in one-third-octave bands or, if discrete tones are present, in narrow bands which include the discrete tones.
 Measurements of the sound pressure level along the circular microphone path shall be carried out for each frequency band within the frequency range of interest.
-The following data shall be obtained.
+The following data shall be obtained:

-- a) The band sound pressure level with the equipment in operation. - b) The band sound pressure levels of the background noise (including noise produced by ancillary equipment, if any). - c) The band sound pressure levels of the reference sound source (if required: see 7).
+- a) the band sound pressure level with the equipment in operation; - b) the band sound pressure levels of the background noise (including noise produced by ancillary equipment, if any); - c) the band sound pressure levels of the reference sound source (if required: see 7).

 True integration-averaging during a full sweep of the microphone is the preferred method.
-When using a narrowband analyser that performs the analysis in consecutive time periods, each time period shall correspond to one revolution.
-The influence of measurement duration corrections for background noise shall be taken into account in accordance with 6.7.2 of ECMA-74.
+When using a narrow-band analyser that performs the analysis in consecutive time periods, each time period shall correspond to one revolution.
+The influence of measurement duration and corrections for background noise shall be taken into account in accordance with 6.7.2 and 6.7.3 of ECMA-74, respectively.